vityavv/v4l2lm/README.md

 Here are some things that happen that I don't want happening in the near future.

-- The program will crash if something that isn't audio or video is chosen.
-Make it gentler
-	- Perhaps filter out certain file extensions
 - Everything is in 1024x768.
 	- Make it so that the user can customize the resolution
 	- Make it so that the user can change how the image is cropped/stretched to fill the resolution
 - The program has to be run in the command line to enable v4l2loopback
 - Make releases/prebuilt binaries so users don't have to install all of the dependencies
 - Windows/Mac support (very far future unless someone else wants to do it haha)
+- Perhaps filter out certain file extensions

 ## Need help?